rafael-alcantara/puredata/patches/README.md

 - gen-fun: generate from a function (expr)
 - gen-rnd: generate at random
 - fractal: generate fractal list from a function (expr)
+- scale: get a scale in MIDI pitches

 ### Patches to get items from a list:
 - list-next: get next item in sequence